-The main determining factor of an alcohol addiction is cognitive chemical changes.
+The main determining factor of alcohol addiction is cognitive chemical changes.
 People make drinking their priority even though it harms them.
 They also become irrational when they don’t have alcohol.
 These are all examples of your brain’s reaction to alcohol’s absence.

 Addiction also occurs without physical dependence.
 However, experts consider physical dependence the most severe form of addiction.
 Often, when physical dependence isn’t present, addiction is the result of mental dependence.
-The body doesn’t need the alcohol, but the brain truly believes, in order to function, drug use is necessary.
+The body doesn’t need alcohol, but the brain truly believes, in order to function, drug use is necessary.

 Signs That You Need Help for Alcohol Use

 Although dependence and addiction are different, they have similar signs.
 People who notice these signs in themselves or others need to seek treatment.

 Those with alcohol problems can’t control how much they drink or quit when they want to.
 They start to build tolerance, so they need more drinks to get the same euphoria.
 Often, drinking starts in the morning and may last all day.

 Likewise, drinking itself takes up a lot of time.
 Instead of participating in activities they love or visiting with family members, substance abuse becomes the priority.